-From there, you can use normal git commands to check out the specific revision you want, and install it using python setup.py install.
+From there, you can use normal git commands to check out the specific revision you want, and install it using pip install -e. (the -e flag specifies an "editable" install, allowing you to change code as you work on webcolors, and have your changes picked up automatically).